Rutendo-xx/EntraID_Users_NoDevice/README.md

-Finds ACTIVE Entra ID users from a CSV who have ZERO registered devices in Entra ID.
+Finds ACTIVE Entra ID users from a CSV who have ZERO registered devices in Entra ID